mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### 2.5 Aggregating Input Column Values

-Input columns can be aggregated in cases where a link might be referencing multiple values.
-In such cases, and based on the data type of the referenced column, the system will apply an automatic aggregation.
-Users can change the aggregation type at any moment.
+In cases where a link may refer to multiple values, input columns can be aggregated.
+In such cases, the system will perform automatic aggregation based on the data type of the referenced column.
+Users can change the type of aggregation at any time.

-Columns with aggregations applied, will display an aggregation icon indicator in the column header.
+Aggregated columns will have an aggregation icon indicator in the column header.

 ---
 Wireframes